-This year’s total enrollment at Purdue’s West Lafayette campus reached a record of 46,114 students.
-This includes 35,122 undergraduates, over 18,000 of whom are Indiana residents and over 8,700 of whom are considered domestic minorities.
-The incoming class of 8,925 students includes 4,367 Indiana residents.
+This year’s total enrollment at Purdue’s West Lafayette campus reached a record of 45,869 students.
+This includes 34,920 undergraduates, just under 18,000 of whom are Indiana residents and over 8,200 of whom are considered domestic minorities.
+The incoming class of 8,869 students includes 4,353 Indiana residents.

 This year’s incoming class is the largest in Purdue history, signaling continued student demand for a Purdue education.
 To prepare for the larger number of students, Purdue has opened two new campus residence halls, a new science teaching lab building and additional dining retail food options.

 Purdue enrollment officers credit the growth to the Protect Purdue Plan and work from faculty, staff and others to make the campus as safe as possible for the return of in-person and hybrid learning options during the COVID-19 pandemic.
 Purdue also created an online option, which allowed 4,900 students – 4,600 undergraduates and 300 graduate students (included in totals above) – who could not be on campus to take courses completely online.

 Four- and six-year graduation rates for students who entered in 2016 and 2014, respectively, increased to record highs of 62.6% and 83.3%, an increase over last year’s 60.6% and 82.2%.
 The one-year retention rate stands at 93.5% of the class that entered last year.

 The mean ACT score is 28.8 on a 36 scale, and SAT scores are 1291 on a 1600 scale.
 The ACT average is unchanged and the SAT average is down slightly from last year’s record high.
 The average GPA is 3.67 on a 4.0 scale.
 Purdue also enrolled 93 new National Merit Scholars (1.0% of the incoming class).